IgrisViOverlord-10/laughing-dollop/README.md

 # 🏅 Recognition

 - **KSCST State-Level Poster Presentation:** The project was presented at the Karnataka State Council for Science and Technology (KSCST) State-Level Poster Presentation.
-- **Research Publication:** A research paper based on the proposed Human Activity Recognition system was prepared and submitted, highlighting the use of deep learning and computer vision for real-time activity recognition.
+Research Publication: A research paper describing the proposed Human Activity Recognition system was prepared and submitted, highlighting the application of deep learning and computer vision for real-time activity recognition.

 ---